-The Corporation leases office space and equipment under operating leases expiring at various dates through September 2021.
-The lease for office space is cancellable with one month prior written notice, in the event that the Corporation's program is cancelled or funding is not available.
-Future minimum rental payments under these leases as of June 30, 2016 are as follows:
+The Corporation leases office space and equipment under operating leases expiring at various dates through September 2027.
+The leases for office space are cancellable in the event the Corporation's program is cancelled or funding is not available.
+Beginning September 1, 2021, the Corporation is required to give six months written notice, pay the sum of six months rent upon notice, and forfeit the security deposit of \$8,000 for a new lease for office space.
+Future minimum lease payments under these leases are as follows: